 capability development to ensure we’ve got what we need.

-ADM: In 2016 QinetiQ signed an alliance with DST Group to develop new technologies and processes.
+ADM: In 2016 Qinetiq signed an alliance with DST Group to develop new technologies and processes.
 How has that relationship bedded down and what are you working on?

-Barsby: QinetiQ, or the heritage companies we acquired to establish QinetiQ, have been working with DST Group for over 20 years, so there’s a long and deep history of working together there between the organisations that we are building on.
+Barsby: QinetiqQ, or the heritage companies we acquired to establish Qinetiq, have been working with DST Group for over 20 years, so there’s a long and deep history of working together there between the organisations that we are building on.
 We’ve actually got three research projects underway now under the alliance, including composites delamination, certification of additively manufactured parts and the use of graphene in corrosion prevention.

 ADM: During his visit in July, UK Defence Secretary Michael Fallon talked about a new level of defence cooperation and partnership between Australia and Britain.
-As a UK-headquartered company, will that offer opportunities for QinetiQ?
+As a UK-headquartered company, will that offer opportunities for Qinetiq?